Water Industry

 NAWC members are committed to protecting the environment and to using our most precious resource – water – wisely.

 Active, responsible environmental leadership is paramount to providing water for the public health and safety of our communities.
-Regulated water companies continue to be at the forefront of a more holistic approach to resource management that embraces watershed planning, greener cities and fosters environmental and economic vitality.
+Regulated, private water companies continue to be at the forefront of a more holistic approach to resource management that embraces watershed planning, greener cities and fosters environmental and economic vitality.

 Workplace safety

 Employees are a top priority for NAWC members.
-The data shows regulated water companies have a stronger employee safety record than government-run utilities.
+The data shows regulated, private water companies have a stronger employee safety record than government-run utilities.

-Federal data shows a 34.6% lower rate of injury and illnesses for regulated water utility workers compared to municipal workers between 2011 and 2021.
+Federal data shows a 34.6% lower rate of injury and illnesses for regulated, private water utility workers compared to municipal workers between 2011 and 2021.

 Water security